yangKJ/ImageX/README.md

     ///   - filters: Harbeth filters apply to image or gif frame.
-    ///   - options: Represents gif playback creating options used in ImageX. func play(data: Data?, filters: [C7FilterProtocol], options: AnimatedOptions)
+    ///   - options: Represents gif playback creating options used in ImageX. func play(data: Data?, filters: [C7FilterProtocol], options: AnimatedOptions) }

-    /// Prepare for animation and start play GIF.
-    /// - Parameters:
-    ///   - data: gif data.
-    ///   - filters: Harbeth filters apply to image or gif frame.
-    ///   - options: Represents gif playback creating options used in ImageX.
-    ///   - other: Special parameters, such as the status of the button `UIControl.State` func play(data: Data?, filters: [C7FilterProtocol], options: AnimatedOptions, other: AnimatedOthers?)
-}
 ```